Contributing

 If you want to contribute to lintquarto or run its tests, you’ll need some additional tools:

 These are listed in requirements-dev.txt for convenience.
-To set up your development environment, run:
+To set up your development environment, create an environment (e.g. virtualenv) and run:

 pip install -r requirements-dev.txt